21Chillie/animaku_web/readme.md

-# Still on development for v.2.0.0
+# Development completed for v.2.0.0, tidy up some code and make docs

 If you want see the old source code just head to branch release/v1.0.0 or click [here](https://github.com/21Chillie/animaku_web/tree/release/v1.0.0)